Bonds

 Voters must approve them through a referendum, and by law, the bonds, if approved, may only be used for purpose stated in the ballot question.

-Because we hold a triple-A rating, our bonds sell at relatively low interest ratessaving taxpayers hundreds of millions of dollars.
+Because we hold a triple-A rating, our bonds sell at relatively low interest rates — saving taxpayers hundreds of millions of dollars.

-Public School Bond on the Ballot
+Transportation, Public Safety Bonds on the Ballot

 Bond Explanations